saurabh1088/notes/AI/AI.md

 ## Machine Learning (ML)

+Machine learning will be a subset of Artificial Intelligence, and it is all about algorithms learning from data.
+Machine learning one can say is use of algorithms to learn appropriate rules from data.

 ### Definition:
     Machine Learning is a subset of artificial intelligence that involves the development of algorithms that can learn